-NC 54 Corridor Sites (see Future Land Use Map)
+NC 54 Corridor Sites

-- a) Consider mixed-use redevelopment of Willow Creek.
-(See Jones Ferry Road Corridor for more details.) - b) Opportunity for redevelopment for residential or commercial development to replace office building on NC 54. - c) Consider upgrades to Carrboro Plaza including allowing future mixed-use development and a public plaza for special events, gatherings and possible location for cultural markets and festivals.
+A Consider mixed-use redevelopment of Willow Creek.
+(See Jones Ferry Road Corridor for more details.)

+B Opportunity for redevelopment for residential or commercial development to replace office building on NC 54.

+Pursue upgrades to or redevelopment of Carrboro Plaza, including allowing future mixed-use development and a public plaza for special events, gatherings and possible location for cultural markets and festivals.